Mixture priors for replication studies: Hypothesis testing

 We investigate the behavior of the limiting marginal posterior distribution in (\ref{eqn:8}) when the Bayes factor tends to zero and when it tends towards infinity, respectively.
 In these cases, we have that

 This means that even when we find overwhelming evidence in favor of $\mathcal{H}_d$ or $\mathcal{H}_c$, the posterior distribution is only slightly changed from the prior (i.e., ``updated by one observation'' from the prior).
 For example, for a flat prior with $\nu = \eta = 1$, the limiting posteriors are given by the $\mathrm{Beta}(2, 1)$ and $\mathrm{Beta}(1, 2)$ distributions, respectively, which correspond to densities that are linearly increasing (decreasing) from 0 (2) to 2 (0).
-We can see from Figure~\ref{plot_marg_post_joint} that the marginal posteriors for the second, third, and pooled ``Labels'' replications are not too different from these two asymptotic distributions.
+We can see from Figure~\ref{plot_marg_post_joint} that the marginal posteriors for the second, third, and pooled ``Moral credentialing'' replications are not too different from these two asymptotic distributions.

 While the previous calculations assumed that the Bayes factor can go to infinity or zero, thereby overwhelmingly favoring one of the contrasted models, it is unclear whether this is even possible.
-We therefore now aim to explore the effects on the Bayes factor (\ref{eqn:7}) when the standard error of the replication study $\sigma_r$ becomes arbitrarily small.
-This could occur due to an increase in the sample size which is typically inversely related to the squared standard error.
+We therefore now aim to assess the consistency property of the Bayes factor \citep{kass_raftery_1995, chib2016bayes} so that when one model truly generates the data, the Bayes factor will increasingly favor that model as sample size grows.
+We explore the effects on the Bayes factor (\ref{eqn:7}) when the standard error of the replication study $\sigma_r$ becomes arbitrarily small.
+This could occur due to an increase in the sample size, which is typically inversely related to the squared standard error.
 The limiting Bayes factor as the replication standard error $\sigma_r$ approaches zero is

 Consequently, for finite $\tau^2$ and $\sigma^2_o$, the Bayes factor is bounded and cannot converge to either zero or $+\infty$.
 However, if the original standard error $\sigma_o$ also approaches zero, the Bayes factor in (\ref{eqn:7}) behaves differently.
 In this case, the Bayes factor approaches